YatesyTea/esd8SmartCare/documents/prepDoc.md

 * Navigation through pages should be smooth.
 * There should be a shortcut back to homepage or dashboard from every page.
 * Sessions should time out after 5 minutes.

-# Unsure of Requirement Category
-* System should produce an invoice following each surgery
-* System should calculate peridoic turnovers e.g.daily, weekly, monthly.

 # Feature List